 The founder of Boston Dynamics tells how he taught robots to dance

-It took a year and a half to teach robots to dance almost like humans - smoothly, but energetically and to the beat.
+It took a year and a half to teach robots to dance almost like humans—smoothly, but energetically and in tact.

 choreography lessons, modeling,programming and updates.
-The now legendary clip showing robots dancing to the 1962 hit "Do You Love Me?"
-The Contours were filmed in just two days.
-The video, less than 3 minutes in length, became an instant hit on social media.
-In one week, the clip has collected over 23 million views.
+The now-legendary clip shows robots dancing to the 1962 hit “Do You Love Me?”
+The Contours filmed in just two days.
+The video, less than 3 minutes long, became an instant hit on social networks.
+In one week, the clip collected more than 23 million views.

 The founder of Boston Dynamics, Mark Reibert, said the experience of teaching dance robots was very valuable.